pyzahl/Gxsm4/README.md

    (G_OBJECT (as_control), "basename"))))));

  - gtk_dialog_run()         --> no more -- see gapp_service.h for new
    examples and work arounds!

-  - GTM_MENU... stuff        --> all is based on gtk_popover_... now, see
-   core code for ported examples.
+All done.

   - BUTTON signal names changed: the check/toggle button types and signals are changed and not mixable any more as separate objects.